 More details regarding the specifics of the pilot program can be found here, and updates will be made to this page frequently.
 Your managers are available to discuss any questions you might have about this pilot program.
 You may also reach out to the askHR customer service center at email@example.com or 631-5900 with questions or feedback.

 While the Notre Dame community learned a lot about remote work during a pandemic, we still have much to understand about remote work when being back on campus is the norm.
-There will not be a one size fits all approach among eligible teams and roles.
-Each division will participate in the pilot program as it suits their needs to serve campus, with some opting for two days per week while others may decide more frequent in-person staffing is necessary.
+There will not be a one-size-fits-all approach among eligible teams and roles.
+Each division will participate in the pilot program as it suits their needs to serve campus.

 We will provide educational resources and manager and employee support to help participants throughout the duration of the Hybrid Work Pilot Program.
 We are committed to learning as much as we can about how hybrid work can serve the University’s mission and the employee experience.
 We believe this pilot program gives us the best chance to do that, and we look forward to learning together.